Facebook Adds Dislike Button For Messenger App, Dispute ‘Fake News’ Tag Added

 Facebook is not without its “fake news” articles having been posted, but there comes to mind the question or not the legitimacy of an article posted to Facebook.
-Some readers may look at the source and disregard it all together as some biased blog post instead of one of the mainstream media outlets.
+Some readers may look at the source and disregard it altogether as some biased blog post instead of one of the mainstream media outlets.
 Now it appears that Facebook is leaving it up to the general public to flag questionable articles and then this enables third party fact checking sites to give clarification on the piece’s legitimacy.

 The 2017 #Facebook Image Sizes Cheat Sheet [Infographic] https://t.co/IM0a9GOEFM pic.twitter.com/K66HMtHfxt